IIIF/api/source/extension/georef/index.md

 Consult the [Linked Data Context and Extensions section of IIIF Presentation API 3](https://iiif.io/api/presentation/3.0/#46-linked-data-context-and-extensions) for further guidance on use of the `@context` property.

 ## 6. Implementation Notes
+[@bert and @jules]
+This section will likely link back to specific implementation notes as they relate to how the Allmaps viewer is processing this information to display it within a web map.

-Briefly explain transformation algorithms, why you need 3 or more control points, perhaps examples to show different implementations.
+Briefly explain `transformation` algorithms, why you need 3 or more control points, perhaps examples to show different implementations.
 Mention IIIF Presentation API 2 and the presi 2 examples??
 Mention GeoJSON sections on FeatureCollection, Feature, or position??

 ## Appendices
 Examples/references: